-An OCO (Order Cancels Order) is a pair of orders stipulating that if one order executes, then the other order is automatically canceled.
+An OCO Order (Order Cancels Order) is a pair of orders stipulating that if one order executes, then the other order is automatically canceled.
 An OCO order combines Take Profit with a Stop Loss order.
 If any of the order executed another order automatically gets canceled.
 Idea behind

 According to Investopedia:

 Traders can use OCO orders to trade retracements and breakouts.
 If a trader wanted to trade a break above resistance or below support, they could place an OCO order that uses a buy stop and sell stop to enter the market.
 For example, if a stock is trading in a range between $20 and $22, a trader could place an OCO order with a buy stop just above $22 and a sell stop just below $20.
 Once the price breaks above resistance or below support, a trade is executed and the corresponding stop order is canceled.
 Conversely, if a trader wanted to use a retracement strategy that buys at support and sells at resistance, they could place an OCO order with a buy limit order at $20 and a sell limit order at $22.

 For example, let say that an OCO order consists of two orders; 1) a limit order to buy 500 shares of one symbol and 2) a stop order to sell 200 shares of another symbol.
 If the limit price of #1 is hit and fills, the stop order #2 is automatically canceled.

 - Select OCO order type.

 - Select Base and Quote coin.